 With nearly 30 seasons of episodes, The Simpsons is considered a cultural staple and the characters are known around the world.
 Part of what makes the namesake family so popular is the simple fact that they’re so darn flawed.
 But in real life, these flaws would probably leave the parents behind bars and most of the kids in juvenile hall.
-Here are some of the many, many crimes you might see the family commit on the show as collected by Del Mar criminal lawyer Peter M. Liss.
+Here are some of the many, many crimes you might see the family commit on the show.

 Bart has committed multiple acts of vandalism, spray painting his name around Springfield and even cutting off and stealing the head of a statue of Jebediah Springfield in “The Telltale Head.”
 That’s by no means his only crime though, he also violates a local curfew law in “Wild Barts Can’t Be Broken,” tries to steal a video game in “Marge Be Not Proud,” committed fraud and perjury in “Bart Gets Hit by a Car,” performs credit card fraud in “The Canine Mutiny,” attempts to bribe a police officer in “The Wandering Juvie,” becomes a full-fledged con man with Homer in “The Great Money Caper” and more.

 Lisa, the family goody two-shoes, has broken a few laws herself, even once stealing all of the teacher copies of text books from her school in “Separate Vocations.”
 Most of her crimes are those of activism though, like the time she broke a local ordinance by teaching evolution in her garage in “The Monkey Suit.”
-All in all, Lisa is probably the most innocent of all of the Simpsons and she would have the easiest time fighting the charges against her with the right Mira Mesa juvenile attorney.
+All in all, Lisa is probably the most innocent of all of the Simpsons and she would have the easiest time fighting the charges.

 Creative Commons image by Joe Schlabotnik